gmarchetti/webots_ros2_sem_map/README.md

 ## Project Structure

+This project folders is organized as follows:
     .
     └── launch # ROS2 launch file for the package
         └── robot_launch.py

-  └── resource # Contains .urdf files for the robot used in the simulation and configurations for the Slam Toolbox package
+    └── resource # Contains .urdf files for the robot used in the simulation and configurations for the Slam Toolbox package └── mapper_params_online_async.yaml
-      └── mapper_params_online_async.yaml
         └── robot_webots.urdf
         └── webots_ros2_sem_map

     └── webots_ros2_sem_map # ROS2 Python scripts for the robot and sensor
         └── __init__.py
         └── camera_img_handler.py
         └── map_info.py
         └── robot_controller.py

-  └── worlds # Resource files used by the Webots simulator
+    └── worlds # Resource files used by the Webots simulator └── apartment.wbt
-      └── apartment.wbt